|

 diseased fields, ploughing in all debris immediately after harvest.

 Sanitation of equipment can be done safely and effectively using Sporekill.
+10. A

 more advanced method of long term control involves interplanting tolerant